blumenthaler/invest/NOTES.md

 Display topic definition, key takeaways, and site URL ("To learn more, visit:")
 Ask user to input "list" to list the topics again or "exit" to exit application

+Topics:
+Topic has a name
+Topic has a definition
+Topic has a list of Key Takeaways(could this be attributed together with defintion?)
+Topic has a URL